RPendleton3/Active-Directory-Management-Tool/README.md

             **Find a way to simplify the code again to make it easier to read **Add a way to change specific parts of domain users accounts like changing address, department etc

+10.2.2022 - Fixed small validation errors
+            Setup new menu option, addgroup, which allows you to type in a username to get a real time list of current groups before having the ability to add to a new             group.
+After being added to the new group it shows the currently list of groups for the user to validate that the user is in the new group

+            **Continue working with export csv and report creation **Find a way to whenever a user inputs a username that isnt found instead of a default powershell error, place a custom error, validation to the max
+            **Find a way to simplify the code again to make it easier to read **Add a way to change specific parts of domain users accounts like changing address, department etc **I dont like the layout off the addgroup switch layout, want to rework it to pull list of all domain groups into an array and use nested loops to                       validate.
+Not only will it cut down on code it will be very versitile between systems an allow for placement into any and all domain groups